-New standards, amendments and interpretations Obligatory Application in Annual Reporting Periods Beginning On or After: Approved for use in the European Union Amendments to IFRS 9 - Advance payment characteristics with negative compensation (published in October 2017) The amendment allows entities to measure at amortized cost some prepaid financial assets with so-called negative compensation.
+New standards, amend lments and interpretations Obligatory Application in Annual Reporting Periods Beginning On or After: Арр roved for use in the European Union Amendments to IFRS 9 - Advance payment characteristics with negative compensation (published in October 2017) The amendment allows entities to measure at amortized cost some prepaid financial assets with so-called negative compensation.
 1 January 2019 IFRIC 23 - Uncertainty over Income Tax Treatments (issued in June 2017) This interpretation clarifies how to apply the IAS 12 registration and valuation criteria when there is uncertainty about the acceptability by the tax authority of a particular tax treatment used by the entity.
-1 January 2019 Modification to IAS 28 Long-term interest in associates and joint ventures Clarifies that IFRS 9 should be applied to long- term interests in an associate or joint venture if the equity method is not applied.
-1 January 2019 Not yet approved for us se in the European Union (1) IFRS 17 Insurance contracts It will replace IFRS 4.
+1 January 2019 Modification to IAS 28 Long-term interest in associates and joint ventures Clarifies that IFRS 9 should be applied to long-term interests in an associate or joint venture if the equity method is not applied.
+1 January 2019 Not yet a approved for use in the European Union (1) IFRS 17 Insurance contracts It will replace IFRS 4.
 It includes the principles of registration, valuation, presentation and breakdown of insurance contracts.
 1 January 2021 Improvements to IFRSs, 2015 - 2017 Cycle Modifications to a series of standards.
-1 January 2019 Modification to IAS 19 Modification, reduction or liquidation of a plan.
-Clarifies how to calculate the cost of the service for the current period and the net interest for the remainder of an annual period when a modification, reduction or liquidation of a defined benefit plan occurs.
 1 January 2019

-New standards, amendments and interpretations Obligatory Application in Annual Reporting Periods Beginning On or After: Amendments to IFRS 3 Definition of a business Clarifications to the business definition 1 January 2020 Amendments to IAS 1 and IAS 8 Definition "materiality" of Modifications to IAS 1 and IAS 8 to align the definition of "materiality" with that contained in the conceptual framework 1 January 2020 c) Presentation currency of the Group d) Responsibility for the information provided and accounting estimates and judgements made
+Modification to IAS 19 Modification, reduction or liquidation of a plan.
+Clarifies how to calculate the cost of the service for the current period and the net interest for the remainder of an annual period when a modification, reduction or liquidation of a defined benefit plan occurs.
+1 January 2019 Amendments to IFRS 3 Definition of a business Clarifications to the business definition 1 January 2020 Amendments to IAS 1 and IAS 8 Definition of "materiality" Modifications to IAS 1 and IAS 8 to align the definition of "materiality" with that contained in the conceptual framework 1 January 2020 c) Presentation currency of the Group d) Responsibility for the information provided and accounting estimates and judgements made